ARTbio/GalaxyKickStart/docs/about.md

 # Target environments
 The GalaxyKickStart playbook is primarily tested (ci) in virtual machines using GitHub Actions workflows.

-ARTbio is also using the playbook to install and maintain its bare metal Galaxy servers or its virtual servers in [Google Cloud Platform](https://cloud.google.com/) Finally, GalaxyKickStart can be used to build your production-ready Docker image and a Galaxy Docker image is freely available using `docker pull artbio/galaxykickstart:18.04`.
+ARTbio is also using the playbook to install and maintain its bare metal Galaxy servers or its virtual servers in [Google Cloud Platform](https://cloud.google.com/).

+Finally, GalaxyKickStart can be used to build your production-ready Docker image and a Galaxy Docker image is freely available using `docker pull artbio/galaxykickstart:18.04`.

 The GalaxyKickStart Ansible playbook is maintained by [ARTbio platform](http://artbio.fr) and makes use of roles which have been developed by the [Galaxy team](https://github.com/galaxyproject/).

-To ensure the GalaxyKickStart stability, these roles (listed below) are forked and maintained separately in ARTbio GitHub repositories (in the `galaxykickstart` branches)
+To ensure the GalaxyKickStart stability, these roles (listed below) are forked and maintained separately in ARTbio GitHub repositories (in the `galaxykickstart` branches).

-List of dependency roles included in this playbook
+List of dependency roles included in this playbook:
 ------

 - [galaxy-os role](https://github.com/ARTbio/ansible-galaxy-os)